aadel112/libBlondie/README.md

 # Overview
 libBlondie is a memoization library for c.
-Ideally, you'd only expect it work with functions where the parameters are all primitive.
+Ideally, you'd only expect it work with functions where the parameters are all pass by value and non-struct.

 ## Notes
 This isn't a complete library as of yet, and shouldn't be used.
 However, example syntax and performance implications can be seen below.